Steel prices remain flat in thin trade

 Magazine Archives

-New Delhi, Apr 21 (PTI) The local steel market remained steady in the national capital today after prices moved in a narrow range in the absence of buying support and pegged at last levels.
+New Delhi, Mar 12 (PTI) Letharthic conditions persisted at the local steel market in the national capital today as prices by and large moved in a narrow range in limited deals and pegged at the last levels.

-Traders said absence of worthwhile activity amid tight funds position kept steel prices unchanged.
+Marketmen said sufficient stocks position against scattered deals from construction units, mainly kept steel prices at previous levels.

 Following are todays quotations (in Rs per tonne):